 About the Book

-When fifty-something Naina Mehta¹s husband unexpectedly dies of a heart attack, this imaginative suburban wife turns into a bold woman thirsty for new experiences, a far cry from the classic image of the aging Indian widow dressed in subdued colors and focused solely on her children and God.
+After fifty-something Naina Mehta’s husband unexpectedly dies, this imaginative woman in suburban America embarks on an unconventional midlife “coming of age” journey, spurning the traditional image of the aging Indian widow dressed in subdued colors and focused solely on her children and God.

-Naina also grew up in a society where historically widows have been expected to abandon all pleasure, particularly remarriage, and, in extreme cases, have even had to give up eating sweets.
-Even today, and even in the U.S., it is rare for Indian widows with grown-up children to date, remarry, or reinvent themselves, which makes Naina¹s foray into such territory groundbreaking.
+Even now, and even in the U.S., it is rare for older Indian widows with grown-up children to reinvent themselves into anyone atypical, date or remarry, which makes Naina¹s foray into such territory groundbreaking.